Close Banner

 Here are a few gluten-free suggestions at Disneyland Park:

 • Alien Pizza Planet – Enjoy salads, rice pasta and gluten-friendly pizza upon request.
 The pizza is really tasty, but it's thin and more of a kid portion size.
-Pair it with an Astro Antipasto salad (shown) or Satellite Salad to make it a filling meal.
+Pair it with Satellite Salad (not shown) to make it a filling meal.
+Order in person if you want a gluten-free, dairy-free pizza or gluten-free pasta.

 • Bengal BBQ The sauces on the meats include gluten, but you can order the meat without sauce.
-The hummus is not made with gluten, but it may be cross-contaminated.
+There is a new plant-based Bulgogi Bean Salad that may be gluten-free (none of the ingredients list gluten), so ask about that.

 • Galactic Grill – Find gluten-free buns for sandwiches, plant-based burgers and cheeseburgers/hamburgers for adults and kids.
 The fries are gluten-friendly.
 You can enjoy chopped salad, a POWER Pack or a strawberry fruit bar.

-• Harbour Galley – The fruit salad and Power Packs are gluten-free options.
+• Harbour Galley – The fruit is a gluten-free option.

-Dining Gluten-Free at Disneyland Resort - Plant-Based Burger
+Dining Gluten-Free at Disneyland Resort - BBQ Platter with ribs, slaw and beans

-• Jolly Holiday Bakery Café – Enjoy a gluten-free version of the Jolly Holiday Combo of grilled cheese and tomato basil soup or a turkey sandwich (for adults and kids).
-You can enjoy a gluten-free blueberry muffin, cookie or fruit as well.
+• Jolly Holiday Bakery Cafe – Enjoy a gluten-free version of the Jolly Holiday Combo of grilled cheese and tomato basil soup or a turkey sandwich (for adults and kids).
+You can enjoy a gluten-free chocolate chip cookie or fruit as well.
 You can even pair your sandwich with gluten-free bread or salad without the breadstick.
+Most macarons may not have gluten (be sure to ask), but they can be subject to cross-contamination.

 • Oga's Cantina – The menu changes constantly, so ask your server about gluten-free options.